Notice of Privacy Practices

 - Other types of information that may identify who you are.

-How We May Use and Disclouse Your Health Information Without Your Written
+How We May Use and Disclose Your Health Information Without Your Written

 Treatment, Payment And Hospital Business Operations